ARgorithm/toolkit/docs/docs/cli.md

 ```
 </div>

-The `configure` should be used only after you are done programming.
+The `configure` command should be used only after you are done programming.
 You can check out the config schema [here](/toolkit/tutorials/config)

 !!!warning
 	The simulation here might be different according to your function code.

 ## Submit

-The submit command is used to submit new ARgorithm to server.
-This comand takes the name of the argorithm for eg: `fibonacci`.
-In this case , it will search for `fibonacci.py` and `fibonacci.config.json` and after verification send them to server.
+The submit command is used to submit new ARgorithms to server.
+This command takes the name of the argorithm.
+Eg: `fibonacci`.
+In this case, it will search for `fibonacci.py` and `fibonacci.config.json` and after verification send them to the server.

 <div class="termy">
 ```console